LiuRan89/RBforc4d/docs/DifwithRealbook.md

 ## Similar features:
 Both plugins have many similar features.

-1. Hardcover and softcover books,
+1. Hardcover and softcover books.
-2. The ability to adjust the length, width, height, number of pages, curvature of pages, curvature of the side
+2. The ability to adjust the length, width, height, number of pages, curvature of pages, curvature of the spine.
 3. Flexible custom page turning order.

 ## Differences:

 ### Rig methods are different:
-Riggedbook's rig methods are different:

-Realbook are made using mograph, while Riggedbook are made separately page by page using binding methods.
+Realbook is made with mograph, while Riggedbook is made separately page by page using binding methods.

 So Compare with Realbooks:

-#### Riggedbook's Advantages:
+### Riggedbook's Advantages:
 1. The Riggebook's cover and  pages have preset keyframes, which can be directly adjusted on the keyframe panel to adjust the page's turning order and turning speed, making it more intuitive.
 ![ani](/img/keyf.png)